 Lower leg liposuction: the procedure

-Your liposuction procedure will be performed in an accredited day surgery in South Yarra under local anaesthetic.
+Your liposuction procedure will be performed in her registered day procedure centre in South Yarra, under local anaesthetic.
 You’ll be given a light sedative to relax you.
 If desired, for further sedation, you can opt for twilight sedation.
 With lower leg liposuction, some women are left with prolonged swelling, so the procedure is best performed in the winter months, where you can comfortably wear the required compression pantyhose for at least six weeks.

 After the procedure